“Hi, I saw you in Chiplun three days ago.” Lulu, my parrot said.

 “I had a whirlwind tour of Lote Parshuram to Agargule.
 Visited Chiplun, Govindkot to visit the temple of family deity Karanjeshwari, then to Guhagar to visit another temple – of Vyadeshwar, before landing in Agargule via Ratnagiri.
 Roots, it was in search of our roots!”
 I clicked on my laptop to open the photo album of the journey.

 [Photo shows Ganapati Idol at Agargule]

 “What do you mean by ‘Roots’?
 Don’t tell me you did an Alex Haley.
 Finding your ancestors.
 Sounds so exciting.”

 “It is exciting!
 The ancestral town of Patwardhans is Agargule.
-About 25 kilometres south of Ratnagiri.
+About 25 kilometers south of Ratnagiri.
 My uncle told me that my great-grandfather lived there.
-He also told me that the family owned a house there of which only the plinth remained due to decay.”
+He also told me that the family owned a house thereof which only the plinth remained due to decay.”

 “Oh!
 So did you go in search of it?”